 - Ataxia refers to clumsiness.
 Disease of the inner ear does not produce ataxia per se but can be confused with ataxia.
 Ataxia is produced by disease of the cerebellum, a part of the brain that works with the inner ears to help maintain balance and also fine motor control.

-- Might the symptoms of vertigo be confused with the symptoms of other diseases or conditions?
+- Can the symptoms of vertigo be confused with the symptoms of other diseases or conditions?

-- Yes.
-This is a common occurrence.
+- Yes, this is a common occurrence.
 Usually they are mistaken because of use of the word dizziness.
-Dizziness means many things to many people.
 Dizziness can refer to lightheadedness, which is not vertigo and is commonly produced by vascular problems.
 Dizziness also can mean vertigo, and there are very few causes of vertigo that do not come from the inner ear.
 Occasionally, rare types of strokes can cause vertigo, but these are usually associated with other neurological symptoms as well.

 - Are there any surgical procedures to correct vertigo?